Spider-Man: No Way Home review -- an impossible triumph

 A sequence with Doctor Strange is not only trippy and eye-popping, but it gives Peter a chance to use his other superpower: his brain.
 Holland's iteration, while younger than the previous two, rarely has the opportunities to utilize this less-flashy asset.
 A scientific prodigy in the comics, Holland's on-screen version verged on being painted as a frustratingly naive and gullible athlete.
 But this time around, he fares much better (though Spidey's trademark quips, apart from one scene with Doc Ock, are still sorely lacking).

 Holland also gets to showcase his dramatic acting talents, more than just his effortless likability.
 The darker, PG-rated material pushes Holland to burning, emotional places.
 His eyes flicker with the difficult moral decisions nagging Peter.
-Special mentions go to Zendaya (Peter's girlfriend MJ) and Jacob Batalon (Peter's best friend, Ned).
-MJ has much more to do in this movie, despite playing Peter's girlfriend and inevitably finding herself falling from a tall building in the third act.
+Special mentions go to Zendaya and Jacob Batalon (Peter's best friend, Ned).
+MJ has much more to do this time around, despite playing Peter's girlfriend and inevitably finding herself falling from a tall building in the third act.
 MJ is even gifted a thread of character growth.
 But be warned, such gifts can so quickly be taken away (sigh).

 The camera work is slicker, the dialogue is snappier and the inner turmoil of our hero churns nicely along.
 A Russo Brothers influence can almost be felt ushering Holland's third Spider-Man escapade into new, weightier territory.
 If the character is to become the next Tony Stark, this is the way to etch a few more scars into a more interesting hero's facade.